W4RH4WK/MinimalFileManager/README.md

 Another way to easily customize the web page would be creating your own version of bootstrap and replace the content inside `web/assets/bootstrap`.

+The default route is set at the bottom of `app/app.php`.

 ### How to add a user
 All users are stored inside `data/passwd.json`.
 In order to add a user, use the script inside the `utils` folder.